Mystery shopping: Ethics

-Mystery shopping organizations advise that their research should only be used for employee incentive programs and that punishment or firing is an inappropriate use of mystery-shopper data.
-However, stories of employees being fired as a direct result of negative mystery shopper feedback are not uncommon.
+Some companies use mystery shopping to review employee performance, leading to concerns over employees being dismissed for performing poorly during a mystery shopping assessment.
+Organizations such as ESOMAR, the Market Research Society and the Mystery Shopping Professionals Association advise that, in such cases, research should only be used for employee incentive programs and that punishment or dismissal is an inappropriate use of mystery shopper data.
+However, there have been reports of employees being dismissed as a result of negative mystery shopper feedback.

-The Trade Organization for Mystery Shopping Providers, MSPA has defined a Code of Professional Standards and Ethics Agreement for Mystery Shopping Providers and for Mystery Shoppers.
-Other organizations that have defined standards for Mystery Shopping are ESOMAR, MRS and MRA.
-The most widely used set of professional guidelines and ethics standards for the Market Research industry is ISO.
+The Mystery Shopping Professionals Association has created Common Codes of Professional Standards and Ethical Conduct.
+Other organizations that have created standards for mystery shopping are ESOMAR and the Market Research Society.

-In the state of Nevada, mystery shoppers must be licensed by the PILB board and work under a company that has a private investigators license in order to perform mystery shopping jobs.
+In the U.S. state of Nevada, mystery shoppers must be licensed by the Nevada Private Investigators Licensing Board and work under a company that has a private investigators license in order to perform mystery shopping jobs.
 Unlicensed mystery shoppers may face fines.

-In June 2008, the American Medical Association's Council on Ethical and Judicial Affairs released a recommendation on the use of "secret shopper patients".
-The Recommendation: "Physicians have an ethical responsibility to engage in activities that contribute to continual improvements in patient care.
+In June 2008, the American Medical Association's Council on Ethical and Judicial Affairs released a recommendation on the use of "secret shopper patients", stating that "physicians have an ethical responsibility to engage in activities that contribute to continual improvements in patient care.
 One method for promoting such quality improvement is through the use of secret shopper 'patients' who have been appropriately trained to provide feedback about physician performance in the clinical setting."
-However, in 2009, the council decided to withdraw the report "in light of further testimony heard at the 2008 Interim Meeting [of the AMA House of Delegates]".
+However, in 2009, the council withdraw its report "in light of further testimony heard at the 2008 Interim Meeting [of the AMA House of Delegates]".

 Research

-When used in published research, mystery shopping is known as a simulated patient research methodology.
-The Checklist for reporting research using simulated patient methodology (CRiSP) should be used when reporting these research.
+In published medical research, mystery shopping is known as a simulated patient research methodology.
+The checklist for reporting research using simulated patient methodology (CRiSP) should be used when reporting these research.

+Innovation in Mystery Shopping - "Digital Mystery Shopping (DMS)"

+Traditional mystery shopping remains fundamentally unchanged since it first gained traction in the 1940s.
+More recently, the term "Digital Mystery Shopping (DMS)" takes the method into contemporary media.
+Digital Mystery Shopping is mystery shopping conducted through digital customer-contact channels, in which an evaluator acts as a genuine customer or prospect and objectively records how the organisation’s sales, service, compliance or customer-experience processes perform.
+Whereas traditional mystery shopping probes physical shops, Digital Mystery Shopping probes email estates, webforms, instant messaging, in-mail, chatbots and AI chat.